 Mount Everest is extremely cold in January, with temperatures dropping below -60°C. Despite the cold, daytime sunshine can last up to 7 hours, making it feel considerably warmer on the trail.

 Yes, throughout the entire year, the tea houses along the Everest Base Camp route are open.
-Additionally, since there aren’t as many hikers during this time, you’ll probably get better service.
+Additionally, you'll probably get better service since there aren’t as many hikers during this time.

 In January, this is not a reason for alarm.
 However, because of the severe weather, tea houses in high altitudes like Gorak Shep can stay closed.
 In addition, you won’t have any trouble locating tea houses throughout the rest of the journey.